futo-org/ret/README.md

 # ret: Reverse-Engineering Tool

-This is a quick and easy to use assembler/disassembler/emulator that runs in the browser through WebAssembly.
+This is a quick and easy to use assembler/disassembler/emulator tool that runs in the browser through WebAssembly.
-This tool makes it as easy as possible to disassemble bits of assembly or try out snippets of code.
+It's perfect for learning a new CPU architecture, quickly disassembling bytecode, or trying out ideas in assembly.

 # Features
-- Quickly assemble, disassemble, and run ARM64, ARM32, RISC, and X86
+- Assemble, disassemble, and run ARM64, ARM32, RISC, and X86
 - Smart hex parser and formatter - output as bytes, 32bit integers, or C arrays
-- Works entirely in the browser through WebAssembly, no server required
+- Works entirely *client-side* in the browser through WebAssembly, no server required
 - Incredibly lightweight - no unnecessary JS frameworks, assets, or cookies
-- Ready for self-hosting - unpack a zip of static content into your web server
+- Customizable and ready for self-hosting - unpack a zip of static content into your web server

 ## Compiling WASM
 Install emscripten (`sudo apt install emscripten`).
 It should be installed in `/usr/share/emscripten` on Debian/Ubuntu.